Framework

 Time: where it matters.
 Cost: where it matters.

 Same process.
 Same FINMA requirements, designed in.
-Different cost structure.
-Different speed.
-Different accountability boundaries.
+Different cost structure, different speed, different accountability boundaries.

-Read the full case sketch →
+Read the full case sketch →Beyond lending

 Next step

-Where does your bank stand today?
+Where does your institution stand today?

 Take the assessment